ARM-software/AVH/DoxyGen/overview/src/main.md

 Software algorithms for Digital Signal Processing (DSP) or Machine Learning (ML) frequently require significant CPU resources and need to be optimized for the target hardware.
 Comparing performance of such "load heavy" algorithms requires that they can be automatically executed with different configurations parameters but using identical input.

-**\prj_name Services** allows users to test their programs at scale with reproducible input patterns and so validate and optimize application performance which allows you to:
+**Arm Virtual Hardware Services** allows users to test their programs at scale with reproducible input patterns and so validate and optimize application performance which allows you to:
  - Compare speed of different implementations of an algorithm
  - Identify timing issues during system integration
  - Optimize resources (i.e. data buffers) towards application requirements